TiagoMarquesTR/training-github/README.md

 # About
-This is a placeholder for git training
+This is a placeholder for github training